isomerpages/moe-xishanpri/_departments/CCE/National Education.md

 *  learn that in Singapore, people are treated equally regardless of their race and religion, and

 * appreciate the different cultures that make up Singapore.

+####      National Day Commemoration in School

+Term 3 Last school day before 9 August

+**The theme for 2023 is “Onward As One”.  **
+It calls upon Singaporeans to look forward confidently and move onward together in building our shared future as one united people.

+National Day marks our separation from Malaysia in 1965, and our emergence as an independent country in a community of nations.

+The school-based commemoration brings to students a sense of the historical importance and solemnity of National Day.
+There will be an observance ceremony and a celebrations segment that reflects the National Day theme.